pub struct UnsafePinned<T>where

 fn mem_needs_drop(&self) -> bool

-if dropping values of this type matters.
+true if dropping values of this type matters.
 Read moreSourceยงfn mem_forget(self)where

 Self: Sized,